-The gold price continues to take a hit as the summer doldrums effect kicks in.
+The gold (GOLD) price continues to take a hit as the summer doldrums effect kicks in.
 The summer is typically the low of the years for precious metals, at least that’s what seasonality shows.
 Will this year be any different?
 Is gold setting up for a major buy opportunity?
 Let’s revise the gold price seasonality, and try to understand what may happen with the gold price in July 2018.
 That would enable us to understand whether our Gold Price Forecast For 2018 is on track or not.

 As per Zeal, a gold investing research hub, the summer doldrums are an important phenomenon in the gold market:

 Gold has typically suffered a seasonal lull this time of year, on waning investment demand as vacations divert attention from markets.
 But these summer doldrums offer the best seasonal buying opportunities of the year.